Iowa Alumni Networks: Iowa Clubs, I-Clubs and Alumni Communities

 Local I-Club chapters form a strong Hawkeye presence within the state of Iowa and a few surrounding states.
 They serve as an extension of the National I-Club, which supports Hawkeye student-athletes while also raising awareness for and promoting Hawkeye Athletics.
 Recognized I-Club chapters are made up of Hawkeye volunteers and are organized through and supported by the National I-Club.

-What are Alumni Affinity Groups?
+What are Alumni Communities?

-Iowa alumni with shared connections are invited to join an affinity group.
-Some of these organizations are an extension of student interests, like Alumni Band or Dance Marathon Alumni Group.
-Other networks are made up of shared experiences like race, culture, sexual orientation, or military service.
+Iowa alumni with shared connections are invited to join an alumni community.
+Some of these organizations are an extension of student activities, while others connect alumni with shared experiences and identities.

 Looking for other ways to get involved as an alumni or friend of the University of Iowa?
 Check out upcoming events, volunteer opportunities, or plan an alumni reunion.